-The canvas width property defines the width in pixels of the page in the page editor.
-It is purely used for editing purposes; this property has no effect on the actual application.
+Canvas width defines the width in pixels of the page in the page editor.
+It is purely used for editing purposes; this property has no effect on the width of the page in the actual application.

 Default value: 800

-The canvas height property defines the preferred minimum height in pixels of the page in the page editor.
-It is purely used for editing purposes; this property has no effect on the actual application.
+Canvas height defines the preferred minimum height in pixels of the page in the page editor.
+It is purely used for editing purposes; this property has no effect on the height of the page in the actual application.

 Default value: 600